qxxxb/ctf/2020/xmas_ctf/emu/README.md

 ## Solution

-After implementing the MEM, GPU, and D-PAD devices, I was able to run `win.rom`:
+After implementing the MEM and GPU (I didn't have time to implement D-PAD unfortunately), I was able to run `win.rom`:

 ![](win.png)